Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \begin{enumerate}

-\item {\em \textsc{naive-settle}$(u)$}\\ In the procedure \textsc{naive-settle}$(u)$, either $u$ finds a mate $v$ or it becomes free.
-In both the cases the time required is $O(\sqrt n)$ as $u$ searches atmost $\sqrt n$ owned edges at level 0.
-Let us deal with these cases separately. \begin{enumerate} \item {\em $u$ manages to find a new mate $v$}\\ In this case, an epoch of $(u,v)$ starts.
-The $O(\sqrt n)$ time is associated with the start of the epoch of $(u,v)$.

-\item {\em $u$ becomes free }\\ Even in this case the time required is $O(\sqrt n)$.
-We have to associate this cost to some epoch.
-Let us now look at the procedure \textsc{naive-settle}$(u)$ closely. \textsc{naive-settle}$(u)$ can be called from two places: \textsc{handling-insertion} (line 7 and line 8) and \textsc{handling-deletion}(line 5 and line 11).
-In these case \textsc{naive-settle}$(u)$ is executed because of the following reason: the previous mate of $u$(say $w$) has moved to level 1. $w$ moves to level 1 either to execute \textsc{random-settle} or due to the fact that some vertex at level 1 executed \textsc{random-settle} and chose $w$ as its random mate.
-So the computation cost of $O(\sqrt n)$ is associated with the end of epoch of $(u,w)$. \end{enumerate}
+\item {\em \textsc{naive-settle}$(u)$}\\ Observe that whenever the procedure \textsc{naive-settle}$(u)$ is carried out, $u$ is present at level 0, and hence $|{\cal O}_u|< \sqrt{n}$.
+The procedure \textsc{naive-settle}$(u)$ searches for a free neighbor of $u$ by scanning $\OO_u$.
+Hence, the time complexity of \textsc{naive-settle}$(u)$ is $O(|{\cal O}_u|)$ = $O(\sqrt{n})$.
+Furthermore, this procedure is called whenever $u$ loses its mate, say $v$.
+So we can associate the computation cost of \textsc{naive-settle}$(u)$ with the termination of the previous epoch $(u,v)$.

-\item {\em \textsc{random-settle}$(u)$}\\ In \textsc{random-settle}$(u)$, $u$ finds a random mate $v$ from level 0.
-It then pulls $v$ to level 1 to satisfy the third invariant.
-In this process, $v$ becomes the sole owner of all the edges that have other endpoint at level 0(line 2,3).
-Since $v$ was the owner of atmost $\sqrt n$ edges, the total computation time involved in performing this step is $O(\sqrt n)$.
+\item {\em \textsc{random-settle}$(u)$}\\ Observe that whenever {\em \textsc{random-settle}$(u)$} is invoked, $u$ owns at least $\sqrt{n}$ edges incident from level 0, and hence $|\OO_u|\ge \sqrt{n}$.
+During \textsc{random-settle}$(u)$, $u$ finds a random mate from level 0.
+This is done by selecting a random number $r \in [1,|\OO_u|]$, and then picking the $r^{ {th}}$ edge, say $(u,y)$, from the linked list storing $\OO_u$.
+This takes $O(|\OO_u|)$ time.
+Vertex $u$ then {\em pulls} $y$ to level 1 to satisfy the third invariant.
+In this process, $y$ becomes the sole owner of all those edges whose other endpoint is at level 0 (line 2,3).
+Since $y$ was the owner of at most $\sqrt n$ edges, the total computation time involved in performing this step is $O(\sqrt n)$.
 Other steps in \textsc{random-settle} can be executed in $O(1)$ time.
-So the total computation time is $O(\sqrt n)$.
-This computation time is associated with the start of the epoch $(u,v)$.
+Hence the total computation time is $O(|\OO_u| + \sqrt{n})$ which is $O(|\OO_u|)$ since $|\OO_u|\ge \sqrt{n}$.
+We associate this computation time with the start of the epoch $(u,y)$ that gets created at level 1.